 – Weak ion exchangers or IEF gels can separate differently charged proteins.

 – Affinity to possible binding partners (if any), by DRX2 or Octet technology.

 The biochemical and biophysical protein characterization is complimented by protein- and target specific functionality testing (e.g., target binding, signaling, cell-based assays).
-For more information see here.
+Learn more about functional bioassays.

 At FyoniBio, we have long-term experiences in the characterization of proteins with a broad spectrum of analytical methods.
 Contact us to discuss the specific needs of your project and how we can support you.

 To enable a fast and accurate process transfer a technology transfer report is written including all information about the developed processes.
 Technology transfer reports can be directly delivered to a selected CMO.
 FyoniBio offers additional services to support the process transfer by implementation of process transfer meetings and direct on-site process support.